Who Am I?

 Gnoozhekaaning Nindonjibaa

-I come from the Place of the Pike.
+My home is called the Place of the Pike.

 Migizi Nidoodehm

-I am Eagle clan.
+I am Eagle Clan.

-My second book, Mama’s Song serves as a prequel to Who Am I and led me further down the path of embracing my native heritage.
-It tells the story of the birth of the little brown-skinned baby.
-Mama has never felt such love before and thanks the Creator for such a gift.
-Mama’s Song is all about mama’s wish for her daughter to live the “good life” or mino bimaadiziwin.
-Readers are introduced to the Seven Grandfather Teachings of Wisdom, Love, Respect, Courage, Honesty, Humility, and Truth.
+It tells the story of the little girl’s birth and a mother’s deep gratitude to the Creator for such a gift.
+Mama’s Song reflects a mother’s wish for her daughter to live the “good life,” or mino-bimaadiziwin.
+Through this story, readers are introduced to the Seven Grandfather Teachings of Wisdom, Love, Respect, Courage, Honesty, Humility, and Truth.

 Chi Miigwech for stopping by my website.